AljoschaMeyer/ssdd/README.md

 - for least significant bits `0b1110`, the tag is followed by four bytes in big-endian order, which encode the length of the string, followed by that many bytes of utf-8
 - for least significant bits `0b1111`, the tag is followed by eight bytes in big-endian order, which encode the length of the string, followed by that many bytes of utf-8

 When decoding, reading any invalid utf-8 for the string is an *error*.
+Reading a length of more than `2^63 - 1` is an error as well.

 ### Binary Strings